 Case Study Webinars

 These webinars showcase key findings from ongoing studies.
-This year, the TSC has hosted the study webinars on Real-Time Monitoring of Track Equipment (February), Reducing Impact of Major Projects (April), Air Quality (May), Reducing Passenger Safety Incidents (July), Intelligent Video Analytics for Safety Management (July), and Decarbonisation (August).
+This year, the TSC has hosted the study webinars on Real-Time Monitoring of Track Equipment (February), Reducing Impact of Major Projects (April), Air Quality (May), Reducing Passenger Safety Incidents (July), Intelligent Video Analytics for Safety Management (July), Decarbonisation (August), and End of Life Management for Metro Assets (December).

 Example slide from Reducing Impact of Major Projects Webinar